mcgnly/DeveloperDocumentation/PubNub/Reference.md

 The example below is a simple step by step walk through the process of subscription to a device channel, data retrieval and display.

 **NOTE**: The code below relates to *private* devices, i.e. devices which have been registered under a specific user.
 The code below assumes that the credentials for the device have already been obtained.
-For additional information about device registration please see our [API](https://developer.relayr.io/documents/Registration/Devices).
+For additional information about device registration please see our <a href="https://developer.relayr.io/documents/Registration/Devices" target="_blank"> API </a>.
 To register your App please visit the [Apps section on the Developer Dashboard ](https://developer.relayr.io/dashboard/apps)